 To get ready-made content for training your call center colleagues, you can use learning catalogs full of digital courses from Traliant, Vado, Intellezy and iHASCO.

-Certification with compliancy tracking is also supported.
+Compliance tracking with certification is also supported.

 Starts from $6,500 per year flat annual fee for up to 500 users – no monthly or other options